 Transcript (Unofficial) - See Academic Record Summary.

-Transcripts (In Person Requests) - In-person requests may be submitted in the lobby of the Registration Building (REG) on the main campus.
-Department hours are 8:30 a.m. to 5:00 p.m., Monday through Friday.
-A valid Photo ID is required.
+Transcripts (In Person Requests) - In-person requests may be submitted in the Registration Building (REG) Lobby on the main campus.
+Department hours are 8:30 a.m. to 5 p.m., Monday through Friday.
+A valid photo ID is required.

 Transcripts (Mail Requests) - Academic transcripts can be obtained by mailing your signed request to the University of Southern California, Transcripts Department, JHH Room 106, Los Angeles, CA 90089-0912, Attn: Transcript Request.
 Refer to Mail Request.

-Transfer Credit Report - The purpose of the Transfer Credit Report is to officially acknowledge all transferable course work applicable toward the USC degree.
+Transfer Credit Report - A report designed to officially acknowledge all transferable course work applicable toward the USC degree.
 The evaluation is prepared prior to enrollment for every newly admitted undergraduate student with transfer work or relevant exams (such as AP).
-Once a student has matriculated at USC, the report is updated whenever an official transcript with new course work is received by the Degree Progress Department, (213) 740-7070.
+Once a student has matriculated at USC, the report is updated whenever an official transcript with new course work is received by the Degree Progress department, which can be contacted at (213) 740-7070.

-Tuition Exchange Program - Is an exchange program in which USC participates with nearly 586 other institutions.
+Tuition Exchange Program - An exchange program in which USC participates with nearly 586 other institutions.
 This is NOT the tuition assistance program.
 In the Tuition Exchange Scholarship Program, the children of 100% benefits eligible faculty and staff can apply for a scholarship at any of the participating institutions.
-Information and applications can be obtained by contacting the Registrar's Office.
+Information and applications can be obtained by contacting the Registrar's office.
 Refer to the Tuition Exchange Central Office.

-Tuition Refund Insurance - Elective insurance is available which provides full coverage for tuition and fees (student health insurance excepted) for students who suffer serious illness or accident which makes it necessary for them to completely withdraw from all courses at the university before the semester is completed.
+Tuition Refund Insurance - Elective insurance that provides full coverage for tuition and fees (student health insurance excepted) for students who suffer a serious illness or accident that makes it necessary for them to completely withdraw from all courses at the university before the semester is completed.
 A student may elect to accept this policy when registering for classes via Web Registration or by contacting the prior to the end of the third week of classes.
 The decision to accept or deny the policy must be made no later than end of the third week of classes.
-The Tuition Refund Plan is offered through a private insurance carrier, Dewars, Inc., telephone (617) 774-1555.
+The Tuition Refund Plan is offered through private insurance carrier Dewars, Inc., available by calling (617) 774-1555.